 The Company concluded that this agreement contained an embedded lease as the custom-built manufacturing suite would be dedicated for the Company's use.
 On January 31, 2023, the custom-built manufacturing suite was commissioned as a cGMP facility.
 The consideration was allocated to lease and non-lease components as this agreement contained a significant service component (manufacturing services).
-The Company recognized an operating lease right-of-use asset and corresponding liability based on the present value of remaining lease payments discounted at the Company's estimated incremental borrowing rate of 6.3% over the remaining lease term of 7.2 years.
+Under ASC 842, the Company classified the lease portion as an operating lease and recorded a right-of-use asset and lease liability on the lease commencement date.
 The Company determined that the renewal options were not reasonably certain at lease inception.
-The Company recognized \$0.1 million as part of operating lease costs during the three months ended March 31, 2023.